 This is your ultimate guide for having an awesome campfire.
 We have the goods.
-From s'mores sticks to hot dog holders to campfire chairs!
+From s'mores sticks to campfire chairs!
 Keep reading for campfire tips and yummy recipes.

 First things first: The fire!
 You want a mix of leaves or newspaper, twigs and logs.
 You want the firewood to be dry because dry wood burns better.
 Start by putting some dry leaves or newspapers on the bottom, and then stacking some logs on top.
 Now, there are different ways to stack your logs.
 I like to do the log cabin way.
 It might look something like this.

 Another great way is the teepee.
 That looks like this.

 I like to fill some of the empty space with twigs and more leaves or newspaper.
 Now light it up, baby!
 We have a cordless fire starter that can light that fire up in a minute or less without lighter fluid.
 Rechargeable and refillable, and you can take it wherever you go.

 Now for the fun part: making yummy s'mores, popcorn and hot dogs!
 I have been making s'mores over the campfire for over 20 years, so I have some tried and true tips for you.